Rizama-Victor/Speech-to-Speech-Language-Translator-Using-Raspberry-Pi/README.md

 - Igbo
 - English

-**Note:** In this application, the project focused on Translation of Hausa to English
+**Note:** In this application, the project focused on Translation of Hausa to English.

 ### Workflow
 - **Speech-to-Text**: The system starts by first recording the user's speech input in Hausa using the microphone.
 The recorded audio in `.wav` format is then sent via the API as an input to the [Spitch model](https://spi-tch.com/) for transcription into Hausa text.